IEEE-NSU-SB/STEP-Platform/README.md

-# SPAC '24 Management System
+# STEP '25 Management System

-This repository contains the **SPAC '24 Management System**, a web-based tool developed for the flagship event **"SPAC '24"** organized by the **IEEE NSU Student Branch**.
+This repository contains the **STEP '25 Management System**, a web-based tool developed for the flagship event **"STEP '25"** organized by the **IEEE NSU Student Branch**.
 The system streamlines the management of **food distribution**, **goodies allocation**, and other logistical processes by providing participants with unique QR codes for each session.

 ## Acknowledgments

-Special thanks to the **IEEE NSU Student Branch** for their support and for organizing **SPAC '24**, where this system was successfully implemented.
+Special thanks to the **IEEE NSU Student Branch** for their support and for organizing **STEP '25**, where this system was successfully implemented.

 This system was developed by the **IEEE NSU SB Website Development Team**, whose efforts made the event management process efficient and streamlined.